fttlov/JCAdvance/README.md

 How it works: Launch the game, use the in-game settings to configure the controls, then, if necessary, use hotkeys to fine-tune the gyro (aiming) sensitivity (+- 5 units).
 After exiting the game, you’ll see a full log of the sensitivity changes in the console window; take the latest value and save it to Config.exe

   ### 🎯 Gyro Calibration & Drift Prevention
+  Due to imperfections in MEMS sensors (such as temperature drift—the sensor heating up), particularly in the Joy-Con controllers, a cumulative gyroscope drift effect may occur over time — a slight deviation from zero that manifests as random movement of the in-game camera.
 To keep your gyro aiming perfectly accurate and eliminate "cursor/stick drift", the emulator features a smart calibration system (by JibbSmart).

 #### Automatic Calibration (Default & Recommended)
-By default, the emulator constantly recalibrates your controller in the background, **provided it is completely stationary**. <br>
+By default, the emulator constantly recalibrates your controller in the background by two methods: <br>
+1. **Active: Stillness (The "Desk" Method):**
+   Whenever you hold the controller perfectly still or place it on a flat surface for about 1-2 second, the algorithm detects the silence and instantly recalculates the absolute zero point.  <br>
+2. **PAssive: Sensor Fusion (The "In-Air" Method):**
+   You don't always have to put the controller down!
+The emulator constantly compares the gyro rotation against the gravity sensor (accelerometer).
+Because normal gameplay (mostly horizontal panning) isn't enough for the sensors to calculate 3D space, you can actively force a recalibration: simply draw a smooth sweeping **"Infinity sign** in the air with your controller 2-3 seconds.
+This complex 3D motion exposes all axes to gravity, allowing the algorithm to calculate and subtract the drift error on the fly.

-However, during a long gaming session, the gamepad is constantly in motion, and auto-calibration may not work.
+However, these methods do not offer a 100% guarantee.
+During a long gaming session, the gamepad is constantly in motion, and auto-calibration may not work.
 Due to MEMS-sensor imperfections (such as thermal drift — sensor heating), especially with Joy-Cons, a cumulative gyro drift effect can occur — a slight deviation from zero that manifests as random movement of the in-game camera. <br>
-If you notice a slight drift, simply place the controller on a flat surface for about 2 seconds.
-The emulator will silently recalculate the true zero point and the drift will vanish.
+If you notice a slight drift, simply set up one of the auto-calibration conditions described above.

 #### Manual Calibration (Hotkey)
-If you prefer to control when calibration happens, you can disable autocalibration and force it manually at any time:
+If you prefer to control when calibration happens, you can disable autocalibration in config.ini and force it manually at any time:
 Press Alt + C (or your mapped CalibrateKey).
 You will hear a low beep.<br>
 Place the controller on a flat surface immediately.
 Your aiming axes will be temporarily muted.
 Wait for the success signal - double rumble.<br>
 Note: If you move the controller too much during this process, you will hear a low error beep after 5 seconds, meaning calibration failed.

+#### Indication
+During automatic calibration, the first successful calibration is always accompanied by a double short vibration signal.
+Subsequent automatic calibrations are indicated by the LEDs only when the option `LedCalibrationDebug=1` is enabled..<br>
+During manual calibration, the vibration signal is triggered after each successful calibration.

 #### Config.ini Settings (Under [Motion])
 AutoCalibrationEnabled=1 — (Default) Continuous background calibration is ON.
 Highly recommended.<br>
-AutoCalibrationEnabled=0; automatic calibration occurs only once at startup (indicated by a double vibration).
+AutoCalibrationEnabled=0; automatic calibration occurs only once at startup (indicated by a double rumble).
 After that, calibration is possible only in manual mode by hotkeys.<br>
-LedCalibrationDebug=1 — enable visual debugging (Joy-Con only).
-Every time the background calibration successfully updates the zero-point, the 4 side-LEDs on your Joy-Con will briefly flash.
+LedCalibrationDebug=1 — enable visual debugging.
 Suitable for testing and understanding the auto-calibration process.
+It works with the Joy-Con, and possibly with the Switch Pro and DualSense.
+Note: Only Stillness (The "Desk" Method) have rumble/led indication <br>

   ### Tightening (Dynamic Smoothing)